tpluscode/bafu_ubd/doc/ld-mapping.md

 ### Linked Data

-Within this prototype we tried another approach: Convert the tabular data to a standarized format, load it to an appropriate database and provide a web based tool, which facilitates consumption of this dataset and resembles a standard spreadsheet.
+Within this prototype we tried another approach: Convert the tabular data to a standardized format, load it to an appropriate database and provide a web based tool, which facilitates consumption of this dataset and resembles a standard spreadsheet.
 Also make sure the data or a subset of it can be exported to CSV again.

-We setteled on the following standards:
+We settled on the following standards:

 * RDF as data model
 * Data Cube Vocabulary for describing the tabular data in a re-useable way